ssavitzky/Myrtle/README.md

 > -- [Windward](http://steve.savitzky.net/Songs/windward/), by Stephen
 > Savitzky, 2015

 This project is a sample customization package for [Honu](../Honu).
-Unlike Honu, which is pretty generic unless your tastes are rather different from mine, Myrtle is meant to be forked, hacked on, and otherwise made your own.
-(My own customized version is called Mathilda, and you won't find it here on GitHub.
+It does nothing at all out of the box -- it's perfectly unless you fork it, hack on it, and otherwise make it your own.
+(My own customized version is called Mathilda, and you won't find it here on GitHub.)

 Myrtle is meant to be installed in the same directory as Honu.
 It has a `bootstrap.sh` script that sets up the environment variables that Honu is